SpitSwapula/Ultracoin/README.md

 Drop Ultracoin.txt into ProgramFiles/Steam/Steamapps/Common/GarrysMod/garrysmod/data/expression2

 # Intallation Explained
-First make sure you have Wiremod, Plycore, and Nexuscore installed through the workshop.
+First make sure you have Wiremod, Plycore, Antcore and Nexuscore installed through the workshop.

+Propcore is already inside of Wiremod but must be enabled by commandline.

 Download ultracoin as a zip file using the "code" dropdown in github, colored as a green box.